-We have calculated the baryon asymmetry in the case of an initial phase close to $\pi$ since this effectively represents the largest phase value due to the local maximum at $\pi$ in the cosine potential.
-Our analysis, as seen in Fig.~\ref{Res2}, indicates that the effects of a large misalignment angle are not significant in generating the required baryon asymmetry compared to the small-angle approximation.
-Mechanism of spontaneous baryogenesis can lead to phase fluctuations, crossing $\pi$.
-Such crossing leads to formation of closed domain walls, which can collapse in black holes or form baby universes creating gravitational wave background \cite{Sakharov_2021,article}.
-The other side of such crossing $\pi$ is the change of the sign of baryon excess and creation of macroscopic antibaryon domains in baryon asymmetrical Universe.
-Even if fluctuations does not cross $\pi$, the demonstrated cubic dependence of the baryon density on the value of phase leads to prediction of strong baryon density fluctuations, which can be important for early galaxy formation, favored by the JWST observations.
-It makes the complex of multimessenger cosmological signatures of Axion Like Particle physics an exciting field of its future research.
+Let us conclude with several remarks.
+The mechanism of spontaneous baryogenesis can lead to phase fluctuations that cross $\pi$.
+Such a crossing leads to the formation of closed domain walls, which can collapse in black holes or form baby universes creating gravitational wave background \cite{Sakharov_2021,article}.
+The other side of such crossing $\pi$ is the change of the sign of baryon excess and creation of macroscopic antibaryon domains in the baryon asymmetrical Universe.
+Even if fluctuations do not cross $\pi$, the demonstrated strong dependence of the baryon density on the value of phase leads to prediction of strong baryon density fluctuations, which can be important for early galaxy formation, favored by the JWST observations.
+It makes the complex of multi-messenger cosmological signatures of axion-like particle physics an exciting field for future research.